moorepants/eme185/content/pages/reports.rst

 The appendices can be any length and contain details that do not belong in the content section(s).
-This could include large figures, sketches, layout drawings, 3D renderings, detailed calculations, big tables, source code, etc.
-Basically, anything that takes attention away from the main points but provides the details that back them up should go in the appendices.
+This could include large figures, sketches, layout drawings, 3D renderings, detailed calculations, big tables, short source code snippets, etc.  Basically, anything that takes attention away from the main points but provides the details that back them up should go in the appendices.
 Keep in mind that the content sections should stand on their own.
 Additionally, feel free to link to rich media: videos, websites, demos, etc.

 Definitions
 ===========

 Layout Drawings
    You should refer to a good engineering graphics text for examples of layout drawings.
-The layout drawing is drawn to scale and must show the shape, size, and position of all parts.
+We expect you to create layout drawings for your mechanical, electrical, and architectural designs.
+A mechanical layout drawing is drawn to scale and must show the shape, size, and position of all parts.
 It should show how the parts fit together and if they will function properly.
 The design details are worked out on this drawing.
 The designer additionally uses the layout drawing to show and sell his design and ideas to his management; it is used by drafts people to prepare detailed part drawings and an assembly drawing; it is used by manufacturing engineers to determine manufacturing processes and costs although this has been increasingly incorporated into the design process.
 How detailed should it be?
 It must be adequately complete so that it can meet the above uses.
 If it is not necessary to ask how the design works or what a particular part looks like, etc., then the layout is adequate.
 Bill of Materials
    The Bill of Materials or Parts List is a tabular list of all of the parts, components, sub-assemblies, etc. that are needed to manufacture and/or test